Floer theory and flips: Divisor equation

-\begin{proof} This is a version of the formal implicit function theorem adapted to the setting Novikov rings with real coefficients; essentially one may, given a critical point $y_0$ of $\WW_0$ one may solve for a critical point $y$ of $\WW$ order by order, using non-degeneracy of the Hessian of $\WW$ at $y_0$.
-We suppose that
+\begin{proof} The proof is an application of a formal implicit function theorem adapted to the setting of Novikov rings.
+Given a critical point $y_0$ of $\WW_0$ we solve for a critical point $y$ of $\WW$ order by order, using non-degeneracy of the Hessian of $\WW$ at $y_0$.
+Suppose that